-The Chapter is beginning its sixth year as a bee club and has grown to over a hundred honeybee enthusiasts; mostly as hobbyists who manage only a few hives.
-However, the club does have members who are master beekeepers with varying ranges of expertise, some of these members have over twenty-
+The Chapter is beginning its eighth year as a bee club and has grown to over a hundred honeybee enthusiasts; mostly as hobbyists who manage only a few hives.
+However, the club does have members who are master beekeepers with varying ranges of expertise, some of these members have over forty-

 First Tuesday at 7:00 PM

 April 02, 2019

 P.O.
 Box 1391

 One of our favorite club activities is recruiting new beekeepers.
 You can join the hive by completing an HCBC membership form and mail it to Haywood County Bee Club, PO Box 1391, Clyde, NC 28721, along with a check for the amount indicated on the application.
 Better yet, print out the membership form and bring it to one of our monthly meetings!

 Meetings are held on the first Tuesday of each month from 7:00 p.m. to 8:30 p.m., at the Haywood County Extension Center.
 Guests are always welcome to come and enjoy the buzzing activity, because we care about sharing beekeeping knowledge with each other, and our community.

 As beekeepers, we understand the impact that bees have on the environment and on our society, because honeybees pollinate crops that are responsible for one out of every three bites of food that people consume.
 From a national perspective, this represents a fruit, vegetable, and crop industry totaling more than $14 billion dollars that allows local communities to grow food.
 Additionally, honeybees pollinate many plants in the natural landscape, And, there is always lots of honey to go around.
 Below are a few of the annual activities and services that the Haywood County Beekeepers Chapter provides to its members and the community: